-Content planning for an online learning business (a business that offers signature courses, cohort-based programs, or transformational programs) isn’t complicated.
+Content planning for an established online business (a business that offers services, signature courses, cohort-based programs, or transformational programs) isn’t complicated.
 Still, it also isn’t easy to implement in a day.
-You’ll find it’s much like creating your course content in the first place!
+You’ll find it’s much like creating your program content in the first place!

 You need a roadmap; it provides direction, guidance, and navigation to reach a desired destination.
 When you created your primary offer, you likely followed a plan and then tweaked it along the way until it became the proven, established offer you now have.
 Creating your content strategy is the same and requires both strategy at the beginning and testing along the way, till you have a proven evergreen content plan.